thoughtbot/guides/style/README.md

 * Use `def self.method`, not `def Class.method` or `class << self`.
 * Use `def` with parentheses when there are arguments.
 * Use `each`, not `for`, for iteration.
+* Use a trailing comma after each item in a multi-line list, including the last item.
+[Example][trailing comma example]
 * Use heredocs for multi-line strings.

+[trailing comma example]: /style/samples/ruby.rb#L45

 ERb
 ---